percona/pmm-doc/docs/quickstart.md

 === "MySQL 5.7 or 8.0"

-    Before you add a MySQL database for monitoring you should have a database account for PMM.
-To create an account using MySQL CLI, see [here](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mysql.html#create-a-database-account-for-pmm).
+    Before you add a MySQL database for monitoring you should have a [database account for PMM](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mysql.html#create-a-database-account-for-pmm).

     To add MySQL database for monitoring, do the following:

     1. In the PMM web interface, go to  **Configuration** →  **PMM Inventory** →  **Add Instance**.

-    2. Select *MySQL*.
-The *Add Service* page opens.
+    2. Select **MySQL**.
+The **Add Service** page opens.

     3. On the resulting page, you do not have to change any values.
 Enter the credentials for your database instance.

-    4. Optional: Enter the information on the *Labels* or *Additional Options* section.
+    4. Optional: Enter the information on the **Labels** or **Additional Options** section.

-    5. Click *Add Service* at the bottom.
+    5. Click **Add Service** at the bottom.

     For more information on adding a MySQL database, see [here](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mysql.html#applicable-versions).

 === "MongoDB"

     Before you add a MongoDB database for monitoring you should have a database account for PMM.
-To create an account using MongoDB CLI, see [here](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mongodb.html#create-pmm-account-and-set-permissions).
+To create an account using MongoDB CLI, see [Create PMM account and set permissions](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mongodb.html#create-pmm-account-and-set-permissions).

     To add a MongoDB database for monitoring, do the following: